Group sequential designs for negative binomial outcomes: Simulation study

 Table \ref{table:SimResultsHF} shows that the sample size calculations described in Section \ref{sec:planning} are accurate in the sense that they result in the test having the target power.
 In particular, recalculating the critical values at the time of the analysis does not affect the power as long as the information time of the analysis corresponds to the information time considered during the planning phase.
-The group sequential design with a Pocock-type error spending function requires a maximum information and maximum sample size between $11\%$ and $22\%$ larger than the fixed sample design and between $10\%$ and $18\%$ larger the group sequential design with a O'Brien-Fleming-type error spending function to obtain the same power.
-However, for the considered scenarios, the group sequential design with a Pocock-type error spending function also has a lower expected information and rejects early more often than the other two designs.
-These results are due to the Pocock-type error spending function allocating a larger amount of type I error to earlier interim analyses compared to O'Brien-Fleming-type error spending function.
-The required information and sample size of the group sequential designs with O'Brien-Fleming-type error spending function is only between $0.3\%$ and $2.5\%$ larger than for the fixed sample design.
-However, in between $19\%$ and $89\%$ of the times when the $H_0$ is rejected, the group sequential design with O'Brien-Fleming-type error spending function rejects early resulting in an expected information level of the group sequential design of between $7\%$ and $24\%$ smaller than the required information level of the fixed sample design.
-Thus, the group sequential design with O'Brien-Fleming-type error spending function results in an early rejection of the null hypothesis in one fifth of all rejections at almost no cost.\\
+The group sequential designs reduce the expected information compared to a fixed sample design.
+Comparing the two group sequential designs, the design with a Pocock-type error spending function results in the larger reduction of the expected information and in the larger probability for rejecting early than the design with O'Brien-Fleming-type error spending function.
+However, the group sequential designs required a larger maximum information and a larger maximum sample size compared to the fixed design.